DatSplit/FashionVeil/README.md

 ```

 ### Usage
-Follow the instructions in `references/` for dataset creation, training, evaluation, inferencing, and visualization of results.
+Follow the instructions in `references/` for dataset downloads, training, evaluation, inferencing, and visualization of results.